openproblems-bio/neurips2021_multimodal_viash/src/common/create_starter_kits/create_starter_kit/template_files/README.md

 # $par_task_name - Starter Kit for $par_language_name Users

 ## Online Documentation
-Full documentation for the competition, including much of the information here, can be found online at https://openproblems.bio/neurips_docs/
+Full documentation for the competition, including much of the information here, can be found online at [openproblems.bio/neurips_docs/](https://openproblems.bio/neurips_docs/).
+The documentation for Viash is available at [viash.io/docs](https://viash.io/docs).

 ## Getting started
 This starter kit assumes you have Bash, Java >= 8.0, and Docker installed.